 Adeline stood, uncertain, lost.
 Was she telling the truth?
 Should she believe her sister?

-‘Why on earth did you not speak to me about that episode?
+‘Why on Earth did you not speak to me about that episode?
 I knew nothing about it.’

 ‘Why?
 Did you tell mum and me you have been going out with him for the last three, four months?
 Without anyone knowing?
 I also knew nothing of what you were getting up to with him.’

 Adeline kept quiet.
 She was getting more and more perplexed at what she was hearing.
 She could see the distress on her sister’s face but at the same time she thought Leontine was trying to have it her own way.
-Now, in their mid twenties, each twin was on a full course to asserting the different facets of their personality.
+Now, in their mid-twenties, each twin was on a full course to asserting the different facets of their personality.

 Again, a long silence.